ciDSproj/insurance_prediction/README.md

 I made the following visualizations:
 - Distributions of insurance charges and BMI
-- Visualize the outliers for BMI using a boxplot
+- Boxplot of BMI and visualized the outliers
 - Use a lmplot to examine the linear relationship between Insurance charges and BMI by smoker status and plot the regression lines
 - Explore the relationships between insurance charges and age, smoker status, sex, number of children and region using scatterplots, strip plots, violin and box plots and bar plots.